Chester County Property Taxes, Explained

 Why do Chester County property tax millage rates look so high?

-Assessment base year.
-Chester County still assesses homes on 1998 values, so a home's assessed value is a small fraction of what it's worth today.
+The short answer is the assessment base year.
+Chester County still assesses homes on 1998 values, so a home's assessed value is about 30.58% of what it's worth today.
 Districts and the county levy high millage on those small assessments to fund their budgets.
-The number that actually matters is the effective rate, which is millage multiplied by the county's Common Level Ratio (currently 30.58%), the share of a home's real market value you pay each year.
+The number that matters is the effective rate, which is millage multiplied by the county's Common Level Ratio (currently 30.58%), the share of a home's real market value you pay each year.

 How are Chester County property taxes calculated?